Kuan-Liu/academic-kuanliu/content/project/r0/index.md

 ---
-title: Estimation of Regional Temporal COVID-19 Reproduction Number
+title: Estimation of Regional Temporal COVID-19 Reproduction Number in Canada
 summary: Estimating Temporal COVID-19 Reproduction Number for Alberta, British Columbia, Ontario and Quebec as well as Montreal and Toronto.
 tags:
 date: "2020-06-01T00:00:00Z"